neo-project/docs/en-us/sc/api/neo.md

 # NEO Namespace

-NEO Namespace contains the API provided by the Neo blockchain, providing methods to query the blockchain and manipulate the persistent store.
+The NEO Namespace contains an API provided by the NEO blockchain.
+Methods of the API allow querying the blockchain and manipulation of the persistent store.

-Note: `New` and `Deprecated` tags are denote changes in version 2.0 as compared to version 1.6.
+Note: `New` and `Deprecated` tags denote changes between version 1.6 and version 2.0.

 ## Read-only API